This post may contain affiliate links. Please read our disclosure policy.

 How To Make Jambalaya

-These step-by-step photos and instructions are here to help you visualize how to make the best jambalaya.
+These step-by-step photos and instructions are here to help you visualize how to make the this single serving jambalaya recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 onions, bell peppers, and celery cooking in a skillet.